Hullow/MiniRT/Documentation/Journal-fallan.md

 # 4/4/25
-- Working on ch.6 "Light and Shading": normal vector,
+- Working on ch.6 "Light and Shading": normal vector
+- Discussed pberset's work on ch.
+5 (intersections), recoded the object loop (but not tested yet), and said I might write the tests for the chapter